Len-tech01/Pub_works/README.md

 This repository is set up as part of Build your Brand Exercise

 Eventually it will be a host to portfolio projects for showcasing (in development!)

+The first example is the
+Finance calculator
+designed to calculate compound and simple interest according to given formulas.